mantl/mantl/docs/getting_started/index.rst

 for verbose SSH debugging and try again to view the errors in more detail.

 Next, deploy the software.
 First, you'll need to customize a playbook.
-A sample can be found at ``terraform.sample.yml`` in the root directory.
+A sample can be found at ``terraform.sample.yml`` in the root directory, you can find more about customizing this at :doc:`playbook`.
 The main change you'll want to make is changing ``consul_acl_datacenter`` to your preferred ACL datacenter.
 If you only have one datacenter, you can remove this variable.
 Next, assuming you've placed the filled-out template at ``terraform.yml``:

 .. code-block:: shell